rbowsley/lamplighthelp/source/4-3-0_My_Messages.markdown

   - View.
 This will open the {{message}} in a pop-up box so that you can view the details.
   - Save.
 When you create a new {{message}} or edit an existing one, you must always click on the 'save' box in the same row to keep your changes.
   - Delete.
 This will delete your {{message}} from the system.
 Alternatively, if you want to archive your {{message}}, you can fill in the 'Date complete' row (see above).
   - Add.
-Clicking on the 'add row' button in any row will open up a new line where you can add a {{message}}.
+Clicking on the 'add row' button in any row will open a new line where you can add a {{message}}.

 ### Viewing {{Message}}s